tahasinx/live-connect/README.md

    - If the first peer ID is unavailable, it automatically tries the second one
    - Status indicators show connection progress

-2. **Video Calling**
+2. **Video/Audio Calling**
-   - Click the video call button to open the fullscreen video modal
+   - Click the call button to open the call type selection modal
+   - Choose video or audio call
+   - The remote peer sees a ringing modal and can accept or decline
-   - Your local video appears in the top-right corner
-   - Remote video fills the main area
+   - Your local video appears in the top-right corner; remote video fills the main area
    - Use the disconnect button to end the call

+3. **Text Messaging**
+   - Click the chat button to open the message modal (can be used independently of calls)
+   - Messages are delivered in real time if the connection is established
+   - The message modal auto-opens when a new message is received

-3. **Status Management**
+4. **Status Management**
    - **Online**: Active and connected
    - **Idle**: Tab is hidden or inactive (15-minute timeout)
+   - **In Call**: Peer is on a call
    - **Offline**: Disconnected or unavailable

 ## 📁 Project Structure